NHL All-Star Skills Competition: Current events

-Accuracy Shooting
+Accuracy shooting

 The purpose of the event is to hit the four targets attached to the four corners of a goal in the fastest time.
-Prior to 2011, the object of the event was to hit all four targets in as few attempts as possible.
+Before 2011, the object of the event was to hit all four targets in as few attempts as possible.
 Under this format, seven players have gone four-for-four: Ray Bourque in 1992 and 1993, Mark Messier in 1996, Jeremy Roenick in 2004, Tomas Kaberle in 2008, Evgeni Malkin in 2009, Daniel Sedin in 2011, plus Nazem Kadri, Brock Nelson and twice with Connor McDavid in 2023.
 Sedin is the current record holder, hitting 4/4 targets in 7.3 seconds.
 For the 2018 competition, the traditional foam targets were replaced with LED targets that light up to show the player where to shoot the puck next.
 During the 2019 Skills Competition, the LED light-up targets featured face emojis of four all-star NHL players.
 The 2020 competition introduced a fifth target in the center of the net, with the targets showing each player's name, team logo, All-Star Game logo, number of All-Star appearances by that player, and uniform number.
-The 2023 edition reverted to the four foam targets, but also introduced a knock-out style to the competition.
-As a result, while having the best time of the night, McDavid would ultimately be third in the competition, being beat by Kadri in the semi-finals.
+The 2023 edition reverted to the four foam targets but also introduced a knock-out style to the competition.
+As a result, while having the best time of the night, McDavid would ultimately be third in the competition, being beaten by Kadri in the semi-finals.